 Faro, Algarve, Portugal

-Portugal is also home to the largest artificial underwater park and reef in Europe, the Ocean Revival Underwater Park.
+Don’t forget to pack your scuba gear – Portugal is home to the largest artificial underwater park and reef in Europe, the Ocean Revival Underwater Park.

 Football is the most popular sport in Portugal, and has a long history in the country.

 English merchants and Portuguese students arriving back home from studying in England introduced football to Portugal, back in 1875.